SpinningVinyl/scripts/README.md

 This script automatically uses either `xclip` or `wl-clipboard` depending on `$XDG_SESSION_TYPE`.

+### urlcleaner

+This script takes an URL from the clipboard, removes tracking parameters (everything after the question mark) and copies the cleaned-up URL back to the clipboard.

+Alternatively, if the script is called with the parameter `go`, it will open the cleaned-up URL in Firefox instead of copying it to the clipboard.

 ### passgen
 Generates a strong password and copies it to the clipboard.
 It automatically uses `xclip` or `wl-clipboard` depending on `$XDG_SESSION_TYPE`.